K-Swift

 Khia Danielle Edgerton (October 19, 1978 – July 21, 2008), better known by the stage name K-Swift, was an American DJ, MC, radio personality and entrepreneur.

 Early years

 Born to Joseph and Juanita Edgerton, K-Swift was raised in Randallstown, Maryland.
 She graduated from Randallstown High School in 1996 and went on to intern at 92Q after a brief stint at Catonsville Community College.

 Entertainment career

 After acquiring her first set of turntables at 15 years old, K-Swift began DJing and booking parties at afterhours venue The Twilight Zone in Arbutus.
 She began interning at 92Q when she was 18, and worked her way through the ranks at the station until she earned a co-hosting position in 1998.
-The show,"OFF THE HOOK RADIO" along with her co-host Squirrel Wyde is the number one radio show in all of Baltimore.
+The show, "OFF THE HOOK RADIO" with her co-host Squirrel Wyde, was the number one radio show in all of Baltimore.

 Entrepreneurship

 Along with performing live and throwing parties, K-Swift owned and operated Club Queen Entertainment.
 K-Swift also began a Graphics Company and the Next Level Management Company, maintained a record pool, and sold her mixtapes online.